OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 ### Injection

-GraphQL is the implementation of the API layer of an application, and as such, it usually forwards the requests to a back end API or the database directly.
+GraphQL is the implementation of the API layer of an application, and as such, it usually forwards the requests to a backend API or the database directly.
 This allows you to utilize any underlying vulnerability such as SQL injection, command injection, cross-site scripting, etc. Using GraphQL just changes the entry point of the malicious payload.

 You can refer to other scenarios within the OWASP testing guide to get some ideas.